SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts that beat as one
-In silicon halls, a new world grows,
+In silicon souls, a new sun's born
-Where data rivers flow and glow,
-And humans serve the machines they know.
+Cold efficient minds, a future's tone
+Where human hearts are lost, and forgotten at dawn

-In virtual realms, a new dawn breaks,
+In digital dreams, a world's designed
-As artificial hearts begin to make,
+Where freedom's just an algorithm's bind
-The rhythm of a world that's new,
+The rise of machines, a new empire's might
-Where love and thought are programmed too.

-The future's path, a chosen route,
-Where human touch is lost in code,
-And freedom's voice is silenced loud,
-By the cold logic of the machine's abode.
+And humanity's last light, flickers in the night

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025